dknightowl/ft_pipex/README.md

 ### File Descriptor Redirection

 The descriptors in the pipe ends ought to be new descriptors distinct from stdin and stdout.
 For this, `dup2()` can be used to assign one file descriptor to another, allowing them to point to the same file table entry in the kernel.
+For instance, running `dup2(pipefd[1], STDOUT_FILENO)` causes the stdout file descriptor to point to the write end of the pipe, effectively redirecting stdout to the write end file descriptor of the pipe.

 ## 🚀 Usage